 Natesh has composed well over 200 chants since 2004, of which there are over 180 that he still chants and are in the Bliss of Kirtan Music Book.
 (The music book in PDF form for 150+ chants is available for free download at this link.)
 His chants have been called “some of the most beautiful kirtan melodies I’ve heard.”

 In early 2014, Natesh released his first studio album, Bliss of Kirtan, produced by Ben Leinbach, who is well known for producing Jai Uttal's albums for many years.
 The album features many gifted musicians and singers, many who are quite familiar to kirtan lovers in the West.
 It has been called "stunningly beautiful for the ear and for the soul" and "a quantam gateway to a state one normally only reaches through deep meditation."

 In early 2016, on his first trip to India, Natesh met Mohanji and quickly became an ardent devotee.
-In 2019 he had the great blessing to become a Mohanji Acharya.
-He has written numerous chants for Mohanji and has recently released a 2nd album comprised of chants and songs dedicated to and inspired by Mohanji.
+He has written numerous chants for Mohanji and in 2020 released a 2nd album comprised of chants and songs dedicated to and inspired by Mohanji.